minprog/adventure/steps/5 back/index.md

 ### Go `BACK`

 Now make the `BACK` command work.
 First, add a `method` to adventure for going back, `def back(self)` perhaps?
 Then add the `BACK` command to the main loop of your program.
+It should ultimately work like so:

+    $ python3 adventure.py Small
+    Welcome to Adventure.

+    You are standing at the end of a road before a small brick building.
+A small stream flows out of the building and down a gully to the south.
+A road runs up a small hill to the west.
+    > South
+    You are in a valley in the forest beside a stream tumbling along a rocky bed.
+The stream is flowing to the south.
+    > Down
+    At your feet all the water of the stream splashes into a two-inch slit in the rock.
+To the south, the streambed is bare rock.
+    > BACK
+    Valley beside a stream
+    > BACK
+    Outside building

+Note how the short description is printed after `BACK`.

+Much like hitting `undo` until there is nothing left to undo, if you can't go back any further, just keep printing the current room's description:

+    > BACK
+    Outside building
+    > BACK
+    Outside building
+    > BACK
+    Outside building

 ## Testing

 Be sure to run `$ python adventure.py Small`, take a few steps, and see if you can retrace your steps with multiple by calling `BACK` multiple times.